 PS5 vs Xbox Series X: design

-Christmas 2020 could see the launch of two strikingly different-looking consoles – albeit both in black.
+Thanks to Sony's PS5 console reveal, we now know Christmas 2020 will see the launch of two strikingly different-looking consoles.

 PS5 vs Xbox Series X: specs